Ephrem the Syrian: Hymns

 Some of these titles do not do justice to the entirety of the collection (for instance, only the first half of the Carmina Nisibena is about Nisibis).
 Bates (2000) remarked: "[Various] collections of Ephrem's hymns [...] appear to be randomly assembled by later editors and named for the subject of the first hymn in the collection only".

 Particularly influential were his Hymns Against Heresies.
 Ephrem used these to warn his flock of the heresies that threatened to divide the early church.
 He lamented that the faithful were "tossed to and fro and carried around with every wind of doctrine, by the cunning of men, by their craftiness and deceitful wiles" (Eph 4:14).
 He devised hymns laden with doctrinal details to inoculate right-thinking Christians against heresies such as docetism.
-The Hymns Against Heresies employ colourful metaphors to describe the Incarnation of Christ as fully human and divine.
+The Hymns Against Heresies employ colorful metaphors to describe the Incarnation of Christ as fully human and divine.
 Ephrem asserts that Christ's unity of humanity and divinity represents peace, perfection and salvation; in contrast, docetism and other heresies sought to divide or reduce Christ's nature and, in doing so, rend and devalue Christ's followers with their false teachings.

 Authenticity of hymns On Epiphany

 The most complete, critical text of writings attributed to Ephrem was compiled between 1955 and 1979 by Dom Edmund Beck, OSB, as part of the Corpus Scriptorum Christianorum Orientalium (CSCO).
-Beck's 1959 critical edition of the madrashe (hymns) and mêmrê (homilies) attributed to Ephrem led to much scholarly debate on the authenticity of the madrashe known as On Epiphany, as Ephrem was certainly not familiar with Epiphany as a feast celebrating Jesus' baptism on 6 January.
-Unlike in Europe, where the Nativity of Jesus was celebrated on 25 December, but the baptism of Jesus would evolve into a separate feast called "Epiphany" on 6 January, there was only one Christian feast celebrated in winter in the time and place where Ephrem lived, namely the Nativity on 6 January, when baptism was also performed.
+Beck's 1959 critical edition of the madrashe (hymns) and mêmrê (homilies) attributed to Ephrem led to much scholarly debate on the authenticity of the madrashe known as On Epiphany, as Ephrem was certainly not familiar with Epiphany as a feast celebrating Jesus' baptism on January 6.
+Unlike in Europe, where the Nativity of Jesus was celebrated on December 25, but the baptism of Jesus would evolve into a separate feast called "Epiphany" on January 6, there was only one Christian feast celebrated in winter in the time and place where Ephrem lived, namely the Nativity on January 6, when baptism was also performed.
 A 1956 paper written by Beck himself therefore warned researchers not to base their reconstructions of Ephrem's baptismal theology on the contents of these madrashe, given the fact that many of the hymns presuppose that Epiphany and Nativity were two separate feasts celebrated two weeks apart, thereby challenging Ephrem's authorship.
 While the oldest surviving manuscripts of Ephrem's hymns date to the 6th century and contain hymns on the Nativity that Beck thought were certainly authentic, the contested hymns On Epiphany are missing from them.
 They do not appear in manuscripts until much later, in the 9th century, suggesting that they were interpolated.
 Scholars have largely accepted Beck's arguments that the collection as a whole was established after the 4th century, and that some hymns in them were not written by Ephrem, or at least not in the form that they have been preserved in, but that other hymns should nevertheless be considered authentic.